 Different employers have varying remuneration structures which most effectively suit their policies and employees.
 In some countries - and this has previously been the case with expatriates working in the UK - it has been relatively common for some part of an employees or consultants remuneration to be provided by, or routed through, an offshore trust (eg. an "Employee Benefits Trust").

-The need for advice well in advance, apart from the greater flexibility it provides, is that some provisions with Australian tax legislation provide that trust distributions made before you have even returned to Australia may be included in your assessable Australian income if you received the distribution within the Australian tax year of income.
-This can result in large tax bills and possible double taxation.
+The need for advice well in advance, apart from the greater flexibility it provides, is prompted by the fact that some provisions with Australian tax legislation provide that trust distributions made before you have even returned to Australia may need to be included in your assessable Australian income if you received the distribution within the Australian tax year of income.
+This can potentially result in large tax bills and possible double taxation.